-7. Keep your room at the right temperature
+7. Keep Your Room at the Right Temperature

 Most people sleep best in a slightly cooler room around 65 degrees Fahrenheit or 18 degrees Celsius.
 Waking up from a deep sleep because you’re too hot or cold is going to make you very irritable.

-8. Use guided meditation
+8. Use Guided Meditation

-When you meditate, your muscles relax, your breathing becomes slower and deeper and your daily thoughts can turn into rich, dreamlike imagery.
+When you meditate, your muscles relax, your breathing becomes slower and deeper, and your daily thoughts can turn into rich, dreamlike imagery.

 Daylight is known to inhibit the release of melatonin in your brain.
 Melatonin is a natural hormone released in our blood during darkness and helps our bodies feel more relaxed and less alert.

-If possible, use blackout curtains, eye masks and other tools to create more darkness in your room to avoid disrupted sleep.
+If possible, use blackout curtains, eye masks, and other tools to create more darkness in your room to avoid disrupted sleep.

-Caffeine consumed 6 hours before bed can affect the amount of sleep you get by over an hour.
+The World Sleep Society suggests avoiding caffeine six hours or more before you go to sleep.
+Caffeine consumed 6 hours before bed can reduce the amount of sleep you get by over an hour.

-So, enjoy your coffee but be clear when you should have your last cup of the day.
+So, enjoy your coffee, but be clear when you should have your last cup of the day.